4gth/ptv/README.md

 ### Configure credentials

+Credentials can be set using `Auth` struct passed to `NewAuthWriter(*Auth)`.

-Set your credentials as environment variables.
+Otherwise your credentials can be auto-loadeds as environment variables.
 A `.env` file is supported via `github.com/joho/godotenv`.

 ```env
 PTV_DEV_ID=1234567